Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 mig-cli aet add -a BrainAET -grouping 0020,000E, -t 30
 ```

 The command creates a new listening AE Title with AE Title `BrainAET`.
 The listening AE Title
-will be group instances by the Series Instance UID (0020,000E) with a timeout value of 30 seconds.
+will group instances by the Series Instance UID (0020,000E) with a timeout value of 30 seconds.

 > [!Note]
 > `-grouping` is optional, with a default value of 0020,000D.